mistylackie/solar-water-bot/README.md

 #### Click To Watch Demo Video (opens YouTube video)
 <a href="https://youtu.be/-uzUE10D6S4" target="_blank"><img src="https://img.youtube.com/vi/-uzUE10D6S4/0.jpg"
 alt="Raspberry Pi Plan Watering System" style="max-width:550px" border="10" /></a>

-#### Check out more details about this project from [SolarWaterBot.com](http://www.solarwaterbot.com).
-We will be adding more tutorials on how exactly to build this out soon.

 #### Check out my sons [Raspberry Pi YouTube channel](https://www.youtube.com/channel/UCA8nJwLIqQVkFHF8nuVh33w).
 He will be adding more videos soon.
 Please subscribe to it.
 You will make a 12 year old boy very happy :)